The aim and principles of risk management

 Wärtsilä has assessed its sustainability risks, including climate change risks, in both its strategic and operative risk assessments.
 However, the risks were not found to be significant.
 The potential business risks related to sustainability, climate change, and Wärtsilä's products are in the areas of regulatory emission restrictions and changes in customer attitudes to using combustion engines and fossil fuels.
 The risks in environmental legislation changes are related to the complexity of the overall field of different emissions, the balance between commercially available fuels and their resulting emissions, available abatement technologies, the impact on overall energy efficiency, and the resulting financial feasibility of the various alternative ways to meet regulatory demands.

-For more information, please see the separate Sustainability report included in this annual report.
+For more information, please see the Sustainability section in this annual report.

 Operational risk management is part of the daily work of the Businesses.
 Opportunities and risks are identified, assessed, and managed on a daily basis and reported to, and managed by, the appropriate management level.
 The status of these opportunities and threats are reviewed on a periodic basis and appropriate further actions are taken.